Risks and Opportunities Arising from Environmental Pollution

 Main activities at business sites in Japan

-Since 2008, BIL has systematically commissioned disposal in accordance with "the Act on Special Measures concerning Promotion of Proper Treatment of PCB Wastes".
+Since 2008, BIL has systematically commissioned disposal in accordance with "the Act on Special Measures concerning Promotion of Proper Treatment of PCB Wastes."
 At the end of FY2017, BIL completed the commissioning of disposal of all electrical equipment containing waste PCB oil.
 The high-concentration PCB waste BIL has disposed of includes 2,468 units, such as capacitors and ballasts for fluorescent lamps; and the low-concentration PCB waste disposed of includes 41 units of end-of-life electrical equipment, such as transformers and capacitors.
 BIL also disposed of approximately 70 kg of waste PCB oil in FY2019.
 Contaminated materials such as waste cloth generated during disposal were disposed of by the end of June 2020.
 Also, because newly discovered inventory of ballasts for fluorescent lamps was found in 2019 in areas such as infrequently used stockrooms under stairwells in older manufacturing facilities, all stockrooms that had not been converted to LEDs were checked.
 Disposal of all ballasts for fluorescent lamps was completed by the end of June 2020.
 Furthermore, in April 2020, in response to an announcement by the Ministry of the Environment about the possibility of PCB having been used in non-private use electrical equipment such as elevators, BIL conducted an investigation and reconfirmed that there was no new PCB waste.
 Then in July 2021, a small amount of PCB was detected in the insulating oil of high-voltage transformers during the disposal of the inactive transformer units.
 We immediately inspected the transformers of all the transformer facilities and completed the disposal of the four units in which small amounts of PCB were detected by the end of September 2022.
 In March 2023, spark killer capacitors containing low concentrations of PCB were discovered in dormant facilities and are being stored and managed in accordance with the law.
 We plan to complete disposal of these in FY2023.

 Main activities at manufacturing facilities outside Japan